For Federal, State, Local, Tribal, and Territorial Officials

 On this Page:

-The FDA's Cooperative Milk Safety Program aims to provide assistance to the states in the prevention of communicable diseases and in the implementation and enforcement of their milk regulations, and to advise states on matters relating to the preservation and improvement of public health as it relates to the production and distribution of fluid milk and milk products for human consumption.
+The FDA's Cooperative Milk Safety Program aims to provide assistance to State and Local Regulatory Agencies in the prevention of communicable diseases and in the implementation and enforcement of their milk regulations, and to advise states on matters relating to the preservation and improvement of public health as it relates to the production and distribution of Grade "A" milk and milk products for human consumption.

-Questions regarding the Milk Safety Program and how DFSR can assist you?
-Contact Linda Collins.
+Questions regarding the Milk Safety Program and how OP can assist you?
+Contact Belinda Clifton.

 - Quarterly publication of compliance and enforcement ratings

-- Conducting check-ratings and single-service audits for sanitation compliance of listed shippers
+- Check-ratings and single-service audits for sanitation compliance of listed shippers

 - The biennial evaluation of state milk control programs

 The FDA State Cooperative Milk Safety Program was established under a MOU, signed in 1977, between the FDA Commissioner and the National Conference on Interstate Milk Shipments (NCIMS).
-This MOU delineates both FDA's and the States' responsibilities as listed in the "Procedures Governing the Cooperative State-Public Health Service/Food and Drug Administration Program for Certification of Interstate Milk Shippers" and the various documents referenced in it.
+This MOU delineates both FDA's and the States' responsibilities as listed in the "Procedures Governing the Cooperative State-Public Health Service/Food and Drug Administration Program for Certification of Interstate Milk Shippers" and the various documents referenced in it..
+The NCIMS and FDA assure uniformity through this MOU with the adoption and uniform enforcement of a model ordinance called the Grade “A” Pasteurized Milk Ordinance (PMO).
+All states, plus Puerto Rico, in addition, some countries such as Canada, Colombia, and Mexico are members of the NCIMS, and follow the PMO or equivalent regulations.
+The NCIMS fosters and promotes Grade “A” milk and milk products sanitation through the cooperation of state agencies, federal agencies, industry and the academic community.

 - Provide for the safety and wholesomeness of dairy and food products to the consumer.